mhamilt/SurfPlot/README.md

 Project requires the inclusion of GLUT, which is largely deprecated (sadly).

-Currently this shows an animated surface of the FDPlate class but will hopefully expand to include an input.
+Currently this shows an animated surface of the FDPlate class but will hopefully expand to include any input.